spencer-shadley/completed-class/02-css-bootstrap/README.md

-# Unit 02: CSS and Bootstrap
+# Week 02: CSS and Bootstrap

 ## Overview
 When web developers find themselves repeating a task, they often look for programmatic solutions.
 A prime example is setting up boilerplate HTML and CSS that can be reused.
 In the previous unit, you built and deployed a simple portfolio site.
 Now imagine that you're building portfolios for several clients.
 An efficient approach to this scenario would be to create a master stylesheet and then customize copies of it for each portfolio.
 In doing so, you'd be implementing a simple CSS framework.